 In our genes…

-For the last few years we have been growing the ORC Wakelyns Population; a highly heterogeneous winter wheat made from 190 crosses of 20 different varieties.
+We have been growing the ORC Wakelyns Population; a highly heterogeneous winter wheat made from 190 crosses of 20 different varieties.
 We grow it because of the increased resilience to pest, disease and climatic risks that we gain from having so much genetic diversity in the mix.
 Some of this has been sold to bakers such as The Small Food Bakery in Nottingham (winners of 2018 BBC Food and Farming Awards!).
 We have really enjoyed building relationships with people along the value chain who are interested in how we produce food and want to support us to farm using agroecology.
-Longer term we are also considering establishing an on-farm mill.

-I am also keen to enhance diversity at a crop level - both over time by diversifying the rotation and in space through practices such as undersowing and intercropping.
+I am also keen to enhance diversity at a crop level - both over time by diversifying the rotation and in space through practices such as undersowing and intercropping / companion cropping.

 Carlin peas (see below) marketed as ‘black badger’ are a pea traditionally eaten on Bonfire night in Lancashire.
-They have a lot of biomass and often end up on the floor, affecting yield and quality, so I was looking for a cereal to provide some scaffolding.
+They have a lot of biomass and often end up on the floor, affecting yield and quality, so I was interested in it as a cereal to provide some scaffolding.

-Last year, as part of the DIVERSify / Innovative Farmers Field Lab, we did an intercrop trial with different seed rates of triticale (0%, 5%, 10%, 20% and 30%RD) in full rate carlin peas (240kg/ha) in 1 ha strips across the field to see what the impact would be on lodging.
+We have been involved in a DIVERSify / Innovative Farmers Field Lab, where we did an intercrop trial with different seed rates of triticale (0%, 5%, 10%, 20% and 30%RD) in full rate carlin peas (240kg/ha) in 1 ha strips across the field to see what the impact would be on lodging.
 Visual assessment at harvest suggested that 20% and 30% were doing the best job at holding the crop off the floor (although the thistles were also helping in the 0%!) and the 30% was definitely the easiest to harvest.
 However, analysis of the yield showed no significant difference between the treatments.
-This was a low lodging year and there was not a large amount of loss in any of the treatments, but I think that if we were to do it again I would go for the higher rates and possibly higher.
-You can see more about our trials in this video.
+This was a low lodging year and there was not a large amount of loss in any of the treatments.
+If we were to do it again, I think I would go for the higher rates.
+You can see more about these trials in this video.

 The images below show 5%, 10%, 20%, and 30% triticale rate and combining the 30% triticale rate